chongyaoo/tp/docs/team/chongyaoo.md

     - Handling shutdowns to prevent resource leaks
     - Integration with `MessageHandler` for user notifications
     - Support for both immediate checks on startup and periodic background monitoring
+    - Comprehensive unit tests for timing and edge cases of Scheduler

 * **Reminder Command Parsing**: Extended the Parser component to support reminder commands: